 Institutional Record of Disclosure

-Moravian College will keep a written record of all such exceptional disclosures, and the student has the right to inspect such records, which will include the names of parties or agencies to whom disclosure was made, the legitimate reason for the disclosure, and the date of disclosure.
-No record of disclosure shall be required for those requests made by students for their own use, those disclosures made with a student's written consent, those made to Moravian College officials, or those specified as directory information.
+Moravian will keep a written record of all such exceptional disclosures, and the student has the right to inspect such records, which will include the names of parties or agencies to whom disclosure was made, the legitimate reason for the disclosure, and the date of disclosure.
+No record of disclosure shall be required for those requests made by students for their own use, those disclosures made with a student's written consent, those made to Moravian officials, or those specified as directory information.

 Disclosure of Educational Record Information

-Moravian College will obtain written consent from students before disclosing any personally identifiable information from their educational record (with exceptions as noted under Exceptions to Consent Policy).
+Moravian will obtain written consent from students before disclosing any personally identifiable information from their educational record (with exceptions as noted under Exceptions to Consent Policy).
 Such written consent for disclosure must specify the records to be released, state the purpose of the disclosure, identify the party or class of parties to whom disclosure may be made, and be signed and dated by the student.
 All such consents shall be maintained in the student's educational record.

-In accordance with the provisions of FERPA and at its own discretion, Moravian College may provide directory information to include: student name, Moravian student ID number, address, e-mail address, telephone number, date and place of birth, major field of study, photographs, dates of attendance, enrollment status, degrees and awards received, the most recent previous educational agency or institution attended by the student, participation in officially recognized activities and sports, and/or weight and height of members of athletic teams.
+In accordance with the provisions of FERPA and at its own discretion, Moravian may provide directory information to include: student name, Moravian student ID number, address, e-mail address, telephone number, date and place of birth, major field of study, photographs, dates of attendance, enrollment status, degrees and awards received, the most recent previous educational agency or institution attended by the student, participation in officially recognized activities and sports, and/or weight and height of members of athletic teams.
 Students may withhold directory information by notifying the Registrar's Office in writing at any time.
-All written requests for non-disclosure will be honored by the College until such time as the student submits a written request to have their records released again.
-Varsity student-athletes who choose to withhold their directory information per this policy will still have their directory information released by the Moravian College department of athletics and the NCAA as stated in the NCAA compliance forms signed by all student-athletes.
+All written requests for non-disclosure will be honored by Moravian until such time as the student submits a written request to have their records released again.
+Varsity student-athletes who choose to withhold their directory information per this policy will still have their directory information released by the Moravian department of athletics and the NCAA as stated in the NCAA compliance forms signed by all student-athletes.

 Challenge of Content of Educational Records